-Rep. Steve Cohen, D-Tenn., represents Memphis in Congress.
+Rep. Steve Cohen, D-Tenn.
 Photo by Patrick Semansky-Pool/Getty Images)

 WASHINGTON — As demonstrators continue to flood streets around the country to protest police brutality and racial inequality, communities of color remain disproportionately threatened by the COVID-19 pandemic and voter suppression, a Tennessee Democratic lawmaker warned this week.